Certifying Anosov representations: Introduction

 In the present article, we present the first practical algorithm which certifies that a finitely generated linear group is projective Anosov.
 The core of the algorithm, and main result of this paper, is Theorem \ref{thm:straight and spaced implies undistorted}, which establishes new finite criteria for a sequence in the symmetric space to have coarsely linear singular value gaps.
 We demonstrate the practicality of the algorithm by verifying the criteria on an example of a surface group in $\SL(3,\R)$ by checking words of length $8$.

-The approach is based on a coarse geometric characterization of Anosov subgroups due Kapovich-Leeb-Porti \cite{KLP14,KLP23}.
+The approach is based on a coarse geometric characterization of Anosov subgroups due to Kapovich-Leeb-Porti \cite{KLP14,KapovichLeebPorti2023localtoglobal}.
 They proved a local-to-global property for \emph{Morse quasigeodesics}, and described an algorithm to certify the Anosov property of a finitely generated subgroup of a semisimple Lie group.
-If a subgroup is Anosov, their algorithm will stop and certify so in finite time; otherwise, if the subgroup is not Anosov, the algorithm will run forever.
-The author made their algorithm effective \cite{Rie21} by supplying their arguments with explicit estimates.
+If a subgroup is Anosov, their algorithm will stop and certify so in finite time; otherwise, the subgroup is not Anosov and the algorithm will run forever.
+The author made their algorithm effective \cite{riestenberg2024quantified} by supplying their arguments with explicit estimates.
 While effective, that version of the algorithm was impractical, requiring the user to verify a condition on words of length $2$ million even on a simple example of an Anosov surface group in $\SL(3,\R)$.

 The bulk of the improvement is due to Lemma \ref{lem:angle-distance formula}, which provides a formula relating $\zeta$-angles (Definition \ref{def:zeta angles}) and distances to parallel sets (\S \ref{sec:parallel sets}) of the relevant type.
 Such a formula cannot hold for parallel sets in general (Remark \ref{rem:no formula}).
 This is why the present paper only directly deals with projective Anosov subgroups of $\SL(d,\R)$ or $\SL(d,\C)$, rather than general $\Theta$-Anosov subgroups of an arbitrary semisimple Lie group $G$.
-Fortunately, verifying the $\Theta$-Anosov property of such a subgroup reduces to the projective Anosov case in a straightforward way \cite[Section 4]{GW12}.
-We mention that a different algorithm to verify the $\Theta$-Anosov property was recently obtained by the author and Davalo \cite{DR2024finite}.
-It is based on Dirichlet domains with respect to Finsler metrics, and guaranteed to eventually terminate for $\Theta$-Anosov subgroups in certain cases, e.g.\ $n$-Anosov subgroups of $\Sp(2n,\R)$.
+Fortunately, verifying the $\Theta$-Anosov property of such a subgroup reduces to the projective Anosov case in a straightforward way \cite[Section 4]{GW12}, so the approach here may be applied in the general case.
+We mention that a different algorithm to verify the $\Theta$-Anosov property was recently obtained by the author and Davalo \cite{davaloriestenberg2024dirichletanosov}.
+It is based on Dirichlet domains with respect to Finsler metrics, and guaranteed to eventually terminate for $\Theta$-Anosov subgroups in certain cases, e.g.\ $n$-Anosov subgroups of $\Sp(2n,\R)$ or Borel Anosov subgroups of $\SL(d,\R)$ or $\SL(d,\C)$.